taherelsheikh/FinTech/README.md

 ## How is this useful

 FinTechs like payments and lending solely see entrepreneurs as their target audience.
-Their market is people who accept payments in any form and want to manage these payments so what if there is a way to measure entrepreneurship in a country and the features that reflect that.
+In fact, their market are people who accept payments in any form and want to manage these payments so what if there is a way to measure entrepreneurship in a country and the features that reflect that.

 ## Machine learining for real problems